amrich1111/IntroToProg-Python-Mod07/docs/index.md

       continue
 ```

-Listing 9 shows an enhanced version of Listing 8 - implementing a while loop to keep the program continuously running until the user chooses to exit and defining functions for some of the repetitive tasks in the program, like adding new entries.
+Listing 9 shows an enhanced version of Listing 8 - implementing a while loop to keep the program continuously running until the user chooses to exit and defining functions for some of the repetitive tasks in the program, such as adding new entries.
 The program also improves the display of data once it is read from the binary file, formatting to be more readable and user friendly.

 ## Final Outputs